Physical Sciences & Engineering

 4 Credits / 3.0 Periods for Laboratory, 3.0 Periods for Lecture

 Heat, entropy, and laws of thermodynamics; wave propagation; geometrical and physical optics; introduction to special relativity.
-Prerequisites: A grade of C or better in PHY116 or PHY131 or permission of Instructor.
+Prerequisites: A grade of C or better in PHY131 or permission of Instructor.

 Division: Physical Sciences and Engineering